COVID Frequently Asked Questions

 A. Our expectation is that students will be generally vaccinated.
-By July 2, all enrolled students (undergraduates and graduates, including in-person and remote attendees) must fill out this student form detailing their testing status for the fall semester, for an instruction sheet, click this link.
-Students who are vaccinated and want to be exempted from our COVID testing program -- or other requirements such as wearing a mask indoors -- should follow the instructions detailed in the link above.
-Students who do not vaccinate must participate in weekly testing for COVID-19 while enrolled in person, and adhere to all COVID policies as described here: https://coronavirus.rice.edu/policies.
+All enrolled students (undergraduates and graduates, including in-person and remote attendees) must fill out this student form detailing their testing status for the fall semester, for an instruction sheet, click this link.
+Students who do not vaccinate must participate in twice-weekly testing for COVID-19 while enrolled in person, and adhere to all COVID policies as described here: https://coronavirus.rice.edu/policies.

 Q. What is the waiver process for vaccine exemption for students?